EdT94/EdT94-Parallel_Implementation_Of_Sequence_Alignment-/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Sequence Alignment – a way to estimate a similarity of two strings of letters - is an important field in bioinformatics1.
+Sequence Alignment – a way to estimate a similarity of two strings of letters - is an important field in bioinformatics.
 Sequence is a string of capital letters, for example

 ![image](https://user-images.githubusercontent.com/81565589/162817726-675ffc64-225f-49a7-96bb-32d0f96312b0.png)